Online Sunshine Logo

 (b) Provide for the adoption of and use of telehealth services that allow for screening and treatment of common pregnancy-related complications, including, but not limited to, anxiety, depression, substance use disorder, hemorrhage, infection, amniotic fluid embolism, thrombotic pulmonary or other embolism, hypertensive disorders relating to pregnancy, diabetes, cerebrovascular accidents, cardiomyopathy, and other cardiovascular conditions.

 (a) Referrals to Healthy Start’s coordinated intake and referral program to offer families prenatal home visiting services.
+The program may also accept referrals from the Healthy Start program of eligible pregnant women seeking services offered under the program.

 (b) Services and education addressing social determinants of health, including, but not limited to, all of the following: